UltraStar-Deluxe/USDX/dists/lazarus/readme.txt

 Windows:
  1. Copy "ultrastardx-win.lpi" to <ultrastardx>/src
     (you may rename it to ultrastardx.lpi if you want)
+ 2. Copy "clean.bat" to <ultrastardx>/src
- 2. Start Lazarus, click on "Project -> Open Project ..."
+ 3. Start Lazarus, click on "Project -> Open Project ..."
     and select "ultrastardx-win.lpi"